 CNN’s Fear and Greed Index attempts to track the overriding emotions driving the stock market at any given time — a dynamic that typically toggles between fear and greed.

-The Index is based on the premise that fear and greed influence investment behavior, with investors selling shares when they’re scared and buying them when they desire greater profits.
+The Index is based on the premise that fear and greed are the two primary emotional states that influence investment behavior, with investors selling shares of stocks when they’re scared (fear), or buying them when they sense the potential for profit (greed).

 Understanding the Fear and Greed Index

 The Fear and Greed Index uses a scale of 0 to 100.
 The higher the reading, the greedier investors are, with 50 signaling that investors are neutral.
-To give some historical context, on Sept.
-17, 2008, during the height of the financial crisis, the Fear and Greed Index logged a low of 12.
+In other words, 100 signifies maximum greediness, and 0 signifies maximum fear.